dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

-The last five years have shown us that large language models, like ChatGPT, Claude, and DeepSeek, can effectively write programs in many domains.\AT{cite} This is an impressive capability given that writing programs involves having a working understanding of many aspects of program semantics.
-But though we know that these large models understand programs to an extent, we still don't know many things about these models understanding.
+The last five years have shown us that large language models, like ChatGPT, Claude, and DeepSeek, can effectively write programs in many domains.
+This is an impressive capability, given that writing programs involves having a formal understanding of program semantics.
+But though we know that these large models understand programs to an extent, we still don't know many things about these models' understanding.
 We don’t know where they have deep understanding and where they use heuristic reasoning, how they represents program knowledge, and what kinds of situations will challenge their capabilities.

-Fortunately, recent work in model interpretability and representation engineering\AT{which work?} has produced promising results which give hope towards understanding more and more of the internal thought processes of LLMs.
-Here at $d_{model}$ , we can think of no better place to apply these new techniques than program understanding, where there are many abstract properties that can be extracted with static analysis.
+Fortunately, recent work in model interpretability and representation engineering\AT{reframe. recent tools let us....} has produced promising results which give hope towards understanding more and more of the internal thought processes of LLMs.
+Here at $d_{model}$ , we can think of no better place to apply these new techniques than formal methods, where there are many abstract properties that can be extracted with static analysis.
 The vast work done in programming language theory over the past hundred years provides many tools for scaling an understanding of